 Do you need some advice on planning your next trip to Hawaii?
 If you’re debating between Maui or Kauai, you’ll definitely want to read this comparison post so you can choose the best Hawaiian island for your next trip!

-This comparison post of Maui or Kauai contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This comparison post of Maui or Kauai was written by Marcie Cheung (a Hawaii travel expert) and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Trying to choose between Maui and Kauai for your next vacation?

 Hawaii is a great place to visit no matter which island you choose, but there are definitely some differences between Kauai and Maui.

 Here we compare the two so you can make an informed decision about the best Hawaiian island for you.